 It is important to maintain proper oral hygiene with thorough brushing and flossing twice daily.
 Also, avoid foods that may lead to the development of cavities.

 I had my baby, now what? …………Congratulations!!!!

-- Your child should never be put to bed with a bottle, or at-will nighttime breastfeeding.
+Your child should never be put to bed with a bottle, or at-will nighttime breastfeeding.
 The child will develop severe dental caries called “Baby Bottle Tooth Decay”.
+Always wipe your child’s teeth after nursing.
 If your child must go to bed with a bottle, it should contain water.